gzapodea/BRKRST-2935/README.md

 Software included: ERNA.py - full lab/POC code.

 Network Programmability and Software Defined Networking (SDN) have changed the way network engineers look at infrastructure and operations.
 Conversations about configuring networks are increasingly focused on the new Application Programming Interfaces (APIs), and less around the familiar Command Line Interface (CLI).

 Many engineers have questions about how this can be applied to existing environments.

 This session will showcase the use of the open REST API's available in

     APIC-EM
+    ASAv
     Cisco Prime Infrastructure (PI)
     Cisco UCS Director
     Spark